Prevention & Wellness

 If you or someone you know is suicidal, there is help available.

 Any time, any day, for help for yourself or someone else, call the National Suicide Prevention LifeLine at 1-800-273-TALK (8255).
-FGCU students can also call CAPS after hours (nights, weekends, holidays) and speak with a counselor immediately.
+FGCU students can also call the 24 hour help line, (239) 745-EARS (3277), made available through CAPS (Counseling & Psychological Services) to speak with a counselor immediately.

 Although many university students navigate through these years with only minor or expectable psychological bumps and bruises, estimates are that about 10% of students seriously think about suicide each year.
 An even greater number -- about half -- of all students report feeling so overwhelmed at least once during the past school year that it was difficult to function.